VolkanSah/Python-Script-Runner-Debugger/README.md

 python3 pylog.py
 ```
 ## Background
 This script emerged from a collaborative debugging session with an AI developed by OpenAI, known as ChatGPT.
-The initial goal was to help resolve syntax errors that were occurring in a Python-based GUI for managing UFW (Uncomplicated Firewall) rules.
+The initial goal was to help resolve syntax errors that were occurring in a Python-based GUI for managing stuff/ rules.
 As we delved into the issue, we recognized that a tool for running Python scripts and simultaneously logging both errors and resource usage could be tremendously beneficial to many developers.
 So we didn`t stop to think and create this simple script for you all 😄

 Thus, ChatGPT and I decided to develop this script runner and debugger, and share it with the broader community.
 We sincerely hope that this tool will assist other developers in saving time and avoiding headaches while debugging their Python scripts.